rorywalsh/cabbage3docs/docs/cabbage_widgets/intro.md

 Using well-named top-level `id`s to manage a widget’s visual state offers many benefits, not least when it comes to debugging complex instruments.

-## Interactive vs. Non-Interactive Widgets

-Interactive widgets (e.g., sliders, buttons, XY pads) can be directly manipulated by the user.
-When a user changes a value, it is sent through the widget’s named channels to update corresponding Csound parameters.

-Non-interactive widgets (e.g., group boxes, images) cannot be directly manipulated by the user.
-They can only be updated programmatically via Csound.
+> A widget's range is fixed and cannot be changed.
+However, there are ways to make it appear as though the range has changed.
+Please ask on the forum for tips and tricks on making this work.

-## Automation
+## Plugin Parameters and Automation

-Widgets include an automatable property.
-Only widgets with automatable set to 1 will appear as automatable parameters in a host environment.
-Through the named channels, these widgets can be controlled or modulated by the host, ensuring synchronization between the interface and the audio engine.
+All widgets include an `automatable` property.
+Only widgets with `automatable` set to `1` will appear as automatable parameters in a host environment.
+Through the named channels, these widgets can be controlled or modulated by the host, ensuring synchronisation between the interface and the audio engine.
+Many of the stock widgets that ship with Cabbage have their `automatable` property set to `1` by default.

+Widgets with `automatable=0` can still send and receive data over named channels, but they will not appear in the list of plugin parameters presented in the DAW.
+A `fileButton` is a good example of one such widget.
+It makes little sense to give the DAW control to open a native file browser dialog.
+Note that this property cannot be toggled on and off; the host needs to know what is automatable when it loads.

 ## Examples and Documentation